Madden Nation

-Madden Nation was an American reality television show, created as a joint effort between EA Sports and ESPN Original Entertainment to take viewers inside the world of Madden NFL, a popular video game with over 10 million players worldwide.
+Madden Nation is an American reality television series, created as a joint effort between EA Sports and ESPN Original Entertainment to take viewers inside the world of Madden NFL, a popular video game with over 10 million players worldwide.
 The series premiered on December 6, 2005 and is currently off the air.

 The eight episode series featured the nation's top Madden NFL gamers—along with real-life NFL player sponsors— playing against each other in elimination-style tournaments.
 Throughout the competition, the players traveled across the country in the Madden Nation Bus making their way to New York City for the tournament finals and a chance to win the $100,000 grand prize.
 The final game of every season was held in Times Square on the ABC Super Sign.

 Coach Cam

 Coach Cam is a mechanic used during Madden Nation as a tool to provide insights into the minds of the players.
 Before certain plays, the gamers would reveal play selection to the television audience.
 Often, this mechanic would set expectations and provide a deeper understanding of the players’ strategies for the viewer.